matiaspakua/tech.notes.io/pages/books/book_extreme_programming_explained.md

 ## 09 Corollary Practices

 <a name="1.9.1.real_customer_involvement"></a>
-### Real customer involvement
+### 👥 Real customer involvement

 1. No customer at all, or a "proxy" for a real customer, leads to waste your develop feature that aren't used.
 2. <mark style="background: #FFF3A3A6;">If the customer knew how messed up software development was, they'd never trust us</mark>. ==> GOOD POINT!!
 Are you sure they trust you now?
 Software reflect the organization that builds it.
 Like the CONWAY's LAW:

 ![](../../images/conways_law_example.jpeg)

-**"Organizations which design systems (in the broad sense used here) are constrained to produce designs which are copies of the communication structures of these organizations."**
+📜 **Conway's Law**:  "Organizations which design systems (in the broad sense used here) are constrained to produce designs which are copies of the communication structures of these organizations."

 — Melvin E. Conway, How Do Committees Invent?